dickhardt/openid-provider-commands/openid-provider-commands-1_0-00.md

   The organization the user belongs to, typically a tenant of the OP.
 It is a JSON object containing:
     - **id**
     REQUIRED.
-    A JSON string that is an OP unique identifier for the organization.
+    A JSON string that is an OP specific, globally unique identifier for the organization.

     - **domain**
     OPTIONAL
     A JSON string for a domain name that the OP has verified the organization controls.
-The **domain** MUST not used as a persistent identifier for the organization.
+The **domain** MUST not be used as a persistent identifier for the organization.
 The **domain** MAY be used to link organization data.

 - **groups**
   OPTIONAL for the **activate** and **maintain** lifecycle commands.
   The **groups** claim is a JSON array of zero or more JSON objects that each contain:
     - **id**
     REQUIRED.
-    A JSON string that is an OP unique identifier for the organization.
+    A JSON string that is an OP specific, globally unique identifier for the group.

     - **display**
     REQUIRES.
     A JSON string that is an OP unique human readable string representing the group.
+The **display** MUST not be used as a persistent identifier for the group.

-> NOTE
+> Author NOTE
 >
+> The **groups** claim is registered in [IANA JSON Web Token Claims](https://www.iana.org/assignments/jwt/jwt.xhtml), which refers to [RFC 7643 4.1.2](https://www.rfc-editor.org/rfc/rfc7643.html#section-4.1.2) and [RFC 9068 2.2.3.1](https://www.rfc-editor.org/rfc/rfc9068.html#name-claims-for-authorization-ou)
-> The **groups** claim is registered at IANA, but the properties are not.
-To enable interop, this document defines the contants of the groups claim.
+> Besides defining that it is a list, none of the specifications define the properties of a group.
+To enable interop, this document defines the contents of the groups claim.
+>
+> Both **org.id** and **groups[].id** are defined as being a globally unique identifier rather than being OP unique to allow an RP to use them as an index.
+They are not defined as UUIDs, but that is an acceptable format.
+Is this a step too far?
+Should it just be OP unique?

 The following Claim MUST NOT be used within the Command Token: